roscoestar/roscoestar.github.io/_posts/2019-09-08-spec-evo-mh.markdown

 ![mh-2.7](/assets/mh-2.7.png)

-First we have the Lepidosaurs, or lizards and snakes.
+First we have the lepidosaurs, or lizards and snakes.
 This includes Jagras, Ludroth, Remobra, Girros, Naja, and Dala.
 Ludroth is cool because they’re very close to what basal mosasauroids looked like--semiaquatic monitor lizards in the process of fully committing to an aquatic lifestyle:

 ![aigialosaurus](/assets/aigialosaurus.jpg)

-Above: Aigialosaurus, a basal mosasauroid from the early Late Cretaceous.
+Above: *Aigialosaurus*, a basal mosasauroid from the early Late Cretaceous.

 Both snakelike wyverns retain small clawed limbs, which I think is also cool, since this is how real-world snakes looked before they lost their legs entirely (though much, much smaller):

 ![najash](/assets/najash.jpg)

-Najash, a Cretaceous basal snake.
+*Najash*, a Cretaceous basal snake.
 Probably what Najarala is named after.
 Look at those tiny legs!
 Dalamadur is in a more derived position on the tree because its limbs are more reduced than Najarala’s.

 I’ve included Remobra as a basal lepidosaur because (a) their heads and teeth are so snakelike, (b) there is a precedent for gliding lepidosaurs, so maybe Remobra is a derived form capable of powered flight, and (c) the Monster List calls them Snake Wyverns, along with Najarala.

 ![draco](/assets/draco.jpg)

-Draco, a real-life gliding lizard.
+*Draco*, a real-life gliding lizard.
 Its “wings” aren’t attached to its arms, but are actually part of its ribs!
 In the photo, it’s actively grabbing the wings with its arms to steer.
 I’d imagine Remobra is probably more distantly related to other lizards than Draco is, given how advanced Remobra’s wings are.

 At least with the Lepidosaur group, it looks like Capcom took a lot of inspiration from evolutionary history!
 Awesome.